Contact Us

 Meningitis is inflammation of the membranes surrounding the brain and spinal cord, typically caused by infection.
 Without prompt treatment, it can progress rapidly and lead to serious complications.

-This group of genetic disorders leads to progressive muscle degeneration and weakness.
+Muscular dystrophy is a group of genetic disorders that leads to progressive muscle degeneration and weakness.
 Some types also affect respiratory and cardiac muscles, requiring long-term supportive care.

 Myasthenia gravis is a chronic autoimmune condition that affects nerve-muscle communication, leading to weakness in voluntary muscles, particularly in the face, neck, and limbs.